| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 throws an error that indicates that the class is defined multiple times.

-Declaration of a type checking error, where Error
+Declaration of a type checking error, where Error represents

-the current type checking error and Backtrace
+the current type checking error and Backtrace the up-to-date backtrace.

-TCError | Type checking error value constructor |
+| TCError | Type checking error value constructor |

-ShadowedVarWarning Name | Warning for shadowing a variable |
+| ShadowedVarWarning Name | Warning for shadowing a variable |

-UnusedVariableWarning Name | Warning for unused variables. |
+| UnusedVariableWarning Name | Warning for unused variables. |

 tcError :: Error -> TypecheckM a Source #

-Returns a type checking monad, containing the error err
+Returns a type checking monad, containing the error err.

 A common example throughout the code is the following: